taddev/taddev.github.io/_posts/2013-11-08-an-exercise-in-simple-vs-easy.md

 categories: code
 ---

 For the past several months I've been working on a simple premise, **Simple != Easy** or for the non programmers of the world **Simple is not Easy**.
 I've take this ideology from a presentation by Rich Hickey titled [_Simple Made Easy_](http://www.infoq.com/presentations/Simple-Made-Easy).
 Rich is mainly talking to programmers and software designers in his presentation but I believe the information is valid in all frames of life.
-With this idea of simplicity in mind I go looking for things that I can *simplify* knowing that sometimes the simply solution is not easy to get to.
+With this idea of simplicity in mind I go looking for things that I can *simplify* knowing that sometimes the simply solution is not easy to get to. <!-- more -->

 Several months ago I put together some basic BASH scripts that I used to manage the permissions on my the files and folders of my Wordpress site.
 These scripts allow me to easily change the permissions to read/write so I can do things like install themes and plugins or update the site.
 Once I've finished making changes to the site I could run another script to change the permissions back to read-only so I don't have writable files facing the internet.